47Billion/netty-http/README.md

 http
 ====

-Framework to build HTTP service built on top of Netty.
-Supports capabilities to route end-points using annotations.
+Framework to build HTTP service on top of Netty.
+Supports capabilities to route end-points based on annotations.
-Implements Guava's Service interface to manage the states of the HTTP service.
+Implements Guava's Service interface to manage the runtime-state of the HTTP service.

 Need for this framework
 =======================